 The Basler Herbstmesse (autumn fair Basel) is a true Swiss highlight for basically every person who loves food.
-With our foodie guide to the Basler Herbstmesse we want to help you to chose the best possible food at the Herbstmesse Basel, so you will definitely not leave with an empty stomach.
+With our foodie guide to the Basler Herbstmesse we want to help you to choose the best possible food at the Herbstmesse Basel, so you will definitely not leave with an empty stomach.
 To help you to navigate, we created this directory.
 Just click the link to get to the respective food.

 Best things to eat at the Basler Herbstmesse